RobTillaart/ANSI/README.md

 ANSI codes are special codes that are send to a terminal e.g. VT100 to add attributes to displayed characters.
 Typical examples are bold, blink or colour.
+ANSI codes are also known as escape codes.
-Also known as escape codes the set of codes is large, however not all terminal types do support all codes.
+The set of codes is large, however not all terminal types do support all codes.

 Sending these ANSI codes to a simple ASCII only terminal like the one in the Arduino IDE might result in garbage.
 So use with care.